 What is an agricultural dryer?

 The term agricultural dryer means a specific machine aimed at drying various types of crops, especially legumes and cereals.
-Drying is an essential treatment for the storage and sale of these products: for this reason, dryers are a must-have for any farmer and farm of any dimension.
+Drying is an essential treatment for the storage and sale of these products: for this reason, grain dryers are a must-have for any farmer and farm of any dimension.
 Just as the combine harvester is essential to collect the cereal from the field, the dryer is necessary after harvesting, to make it possible to store the cereal that would otherwise go mouldy, leading to the waste – in a few hours or days – of the effort made from sowing to ripening.

 There are two main types of dryers: mobile dryers (smaller in size and easy to transport) and tower dryers (larger in size and possible to be integrated into storage systems).
 Generally, an agricultural dryer consists of two main parts: head and drying cylinder.
 The cylinder is the container of product to dry which includes several components: the base cylinder to hold the cereal, the plenum chamber for uniform heat diffusion, the loading hopper to load comfortably from a shovel or from trailer, the unloading head and the central auger to recirculate the product.
 The head, on the other hand, can use direct flame or indirect flame and its main components are the combustion chamber, the burner (necessary to produce the heat necessary for drying) and the electrical panel, which can be very simple or complex, with an automation system and remote control.

 The agricultural dryer treats the cereal in order to eliminate excess moisture.
 Drying consists in the partial separation of water from the grain, a porous material composed of carbohydrates, lipids, proteins and mineral salts.
 The elimination of water occurs by evaporation: due to the difference in partial pressure of the water vapor between the surface of the product and the air, the H2O molecules are transferred from the cereal to the surrounding air.